ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

 !!! note

     The Nutanix image is based on Virtual Disks of VMware vSphere OVA image.
-As Nutanix officially supports import of VMware VM’s, below instructions are based on the same image as used at [VMware deploytment section](#deploying-on-vmware-ova-virtual-machine).
+As Nutanix officially supports import of VMware VM’s, below instructions are based on the same image as used at [VMware deployment section](#deploying-on-vmware-ova-virtual-machine).

 1. Download the `ipfabric-*-.OVA` file from official source.
 2. Extract the previously downloaded OVA file using 7-zip or any similar software.
 The structure of extracted files should look like below